Tejaswireddyallam/GDPFall2024-Group2/README.md

 Contributed to updation of Investigation: Requirements gathering and also updated findings on admin user integration.

-I have Updated and organized functional requirements alongside the requirements engineering list to ensure comprehensive coverage of project needs.
+I have Updated and organized functional requirements alongside the requirements engineering list to ensure comprehensive coverage of project needs.<hr>

+09/30/2024- <br>
+I have done some research on non functional requirements and contributed in drafting a document.